 6. Dr Priya Sen Skin & Laser Centre

-Dr Priya Sen Skin & Laser Centre explains that the causes of skin cancer can arise from Singapore’s tropical climate.
-The continuous exposure to the sun and its harmful effects causes our skin to be damaged or changes in moles.
-As we are more prone to this cause, this clinic tells us the importance of having a full-body screening to detect any early changes in both skin and moles.
-Persistent scaly patches or growths on the skin or changes in the shape, colour, size or bleeding of moles, are signs that show you have to immediately attend to it.
+Dr Priya Sen Skin & Laser Centre explains that skin cancer can arise from Singapore’s tropical climate.
+The continuous exposure to the sun and its harmful effects causes changes in moles or skin damage.
+As such, the clinic emphasises on the importance of having a full-body screening to detect any early changes in both skin and moles.
+Persistent scaly patches, growths on the skin or changes in the shape, colour, size or bleeding of moles, are signs that show you have to immediately attend to it.

 Contact: +65 6635 6981

 Location: 10 Jalan Serene, Serene Centre, #02-03, Singapore 258748

 Opening Hours: Mon, Wed, Thurs & Fri 9am-5pm | Tues 9am-7pm | Sat 9am-1pm | Closed on Sunday